-In real world, the vector usually have hundreds of dimensions, so that it can capture the the meaning of our word, and distinguish between among each other.
+In real world, the vector usually have hundreds of dimensions, so that it can capture the the meaning of our word, and distinguish among each other.
 The embedding technique here seems to be a magic.
 So I draw a magic bar.
 But in fact, it is just you can imagine it as a data base, where you input where each word is corresponding to a vector.
 And this vector is learned during the training process.
 You can regard this as a part of the f function as we mentioned before, however, by converting each word into a vector is not enough for entity recognition.

 Because one important characteristic of language is context.
 For example, if we input the vector of the word southern , how can a deep learning model predict whether it is a part of an entity or not?

-Actually, I think no function can decide this because even as human cannot decide, whether southern is a part of an entity if we only look at this word.
+Actually, I don’t think function can decide this because even as human cannot decide, whether southern is a part of an entity if we only look at this word.
 We need to put this word into a sentence.